jennosgroup/larables/README.md

-# Laratables
+# Larables

 ### About

-Laratables is a laravel package that allows you to seemlessly generate html tables entirely using PHP classes.
+Larables is a laravel package that allows you to seemlessly generate html tables entirely using PHP classes.

 ### Installation

-Install with composer `comopser require jennosgroup/laratables`.
+Install with composer `comopser require jennosgroup/larables`.